Kingxukai/linux/Documentation/networking/iou-zcrx.rst

 Map refill ring
 ---------------

-The kernel fills in fields for the refill ring in the registration ``struct io_uring_zcrx_ifq_reg``.
+The kernel fills in fields for the woke refill ring in the woke registration ``struct io_uring_zcrx_ifq_reg``.
 Map it into userspace::

   struct io_uring_zcrx_rq refill_ring;